 Replacing a faulty alternator typically takes around two hours.
 However, this time can vary depending on the make and model of your car.
 If you're not comfortable doing the work yourself, you may need to pay a certified mechanic for car repairs.

 What should you do if your car won't start?

 There are a few things you can try if your car won't start.
 First, check the battery to see if it needs to be replaced.
 If the battery is dead, you'll need to jumpstart your car or have a mobile mechanics come to you.
-You may also want to check the alternator to see if it's working properly.
+You may also want to check and test the alternator to see if it's working properly.
 If the alternator is bad, you may need to replace it.
 The cost of replacing an alternator can vary depending on the make and model of your car, but it typically starts around $200.
 If you're not able to do the work yourself, you should contact our mobile mechanics to help you get your car back on the road.

 Can you replace an alternator yourself?

 Yes, you can replace an alternator yourself, but it's not recommended and typically doesn't save you enough on alternator repair costs.
 The alternator recharges the battery and powers the electrical system while the car is running.
 If it's not working properly, you may notice that your headlights are dimmer than usual or that your car stalls more often.
 You may also hear a clicking noise when you're driving.
 If any of these problems occur, contact our team of experts to help you get your vehicle back on the road today.

 If your car won't start, you may be able to jumpstart it by using jumper cables.
 To do this, park the cars close together so that the batteries are as close as possible.
 Then, open the hoods of both cars and locate the positive and negative terminals.
 The positive terminal is typically red, while the negative terminal is typically black.